jenninglim/functional-ebm/README.md

-# Energy-Based Processes for Functional Data
+# Energy-Based Models for Functional Data using Path Measure Tilting

 This respository contains an implementation of an energy-based approach for learning a generative model for functional data.
 This approach is described in